manoharan-lab/holopy/docs/source/users/theories.rst

     lens_angle = 1.0
     theory = Lens(lens_angle, Mie())

-This theory can then be passed to `calc_holo` just like any other scattering theory.
+This theory can then be passed to ``calc_holo`` just like any other scattering theory.
 However, calculations with the :class:`.Lens` theory are very slow, orders of magnitude slower than calculations without the lens.

-To get around the slow speed of the :class:`.Lens` theory, `holopy` offers an additional theory, :class:`.MieLens`, specifically for spherical particles imaged with a perfect lens.
+To get around the slow speed of the :class:`.Lens` theory, HoloPy offers an additional theory, :class:`.MieLens`, specifically for spherical particles imaged with a perfect lens.
 For spherical particles, some analytical simplifications are possible which greatly speed up the description of the objective lens -- in fact, the :class:`.MieLens` theory's implementation is slightly faster than :class:`.Mie` theory's.
-The following code creates a MieLens theory, which can be based to `calc_holo` just like any other scattering theory:
+The following code creates a MieLens theory, which can be based to ``calc_holo`` just like any other scattering theory:

 ..  testcode::